dhis2/developer-portal/blog/2023-07-24-pwa-tech-1.md/index.md

 During the `d2-app-scripts` `start` or `build` processes, the config file is read, and a `PWA_ENABLED` value is added to the app’s environment variables.
 Then, in the App Adapter’s initialization logic, it registers or unregisters the service worker based on the the `PWA_ENABLED` environment variable.

-The registration logic will be described in more detail in the ["Registration of the service worker"](#registration-of-the-service-worker) section below.
+The registration logic is described in more detail in the ["Registration of the service worker"](#registration-of-the-service-worker) section below.

 ### Managing the service worker’s updates and lifecycle

 Managing the service worker’s [lifecycle](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) is both complex and vitally important.
 Because the core assets that run the app are precached and served directly from the cache without contacting the server, in order for a client to use newly deployed app updates, the service worker must be updated with a new precache manifest.

-If the service worker lifecycle and updates are managed poorly, the app can get stuck on an old version in a user’s browser and never receive updates from the server, which can be hard to diagnose and harder to fix.
+If the service worker lifecycle and updates are managed poorly, the app can get stuck on an old version in a user’s browser and never receive updates from the server.
+This can be hard to diagnose and harder to fix.
 The [“Handling precached static assets between versions” section](#handling-precached-static-assets-between-versions) below explains more about why that happens.

 Managing PWA updates can be a famously tricky problem, and we think we’ve come across a robust system to handle it which we’ll describe below.